 - (a) The rules and policies contained in the Davidson County Personnel Resolution may differ from the rules and policies in this document.
 This document provides additional definitions and policy clarification as it relates to the EMS department and EMS work requirements and due to the necessity to maintain 24hr operations, may be more stringent than in county policy and shall be followed. - (b) Once the schedule is posted, it is the supervisors' discretion whether a shift can be altered or personnel are reassigned.
 If a problem or conflict exists, the employee must contact the Operations Supervisor as soon as possible.
-If an employee is unable to reach the supervisor at least by one hour

-- prior to the shift starting time, he/she should contact the next ranking officer on the shift or the administration office.
-Notifying CCOM, other personnel, or leaving messages is not acceptable. - (c) All Comp Time (TFT) and vacation leave requests must be submitted on the EMS Scheduler a minimum of 14 days prior to the requested leave.
-Vacation RTO's shall also be submitted in Executime to be considered.
+If an employee is unable to reach the supervisor at least by one hour prior to the shift starting time, he/she should contact the next ranking officer on the shift or the administration office.
+Notifying CCOM, other personnel, or leaving messages is not acceptable. - (c) All Comp Time (TFT) and vacation leave requests must be submitted on both the EMS Scheduler and in Executime a minimum of 14 days prior to the requested leave.
+TFT requests shall be entered in Executime as "Comp Spent".
 All leave is subject to administration approval and availability of backfill. - (d) No more than 3 approved requests for vacation or TFT time off are allowed per shift.
-Any request for hardship exceptions must have a written justification from the employee and be approved by the Operations Manager or Director. - (e) Employees submitting RTO's must use banked TFT before requesting the use of vacation time if the amount of TFT the employee has available is equal to, or greater than the amount requested.
+Any request for hardship exceptions must have a written justification from the employee and be approved by the Operations Manager or Director.